Blog

 What Actually Protects Your Brand: Trade Mark vs Business Name

-✘ Does not give you ownership or exclusive rights to the name
+✘ Does NOT give you ownership or exclusive rights

-A trade mark protects your brand name, logo, slogan, or anything that sets your business apart.
+A trade mark protects your brand name, logo, slogan or other distinctive brand elements.

-✔︎ Gives you exclusive legal rights to use the mark for your products or services
+✔ Gives you exclusive legal rights in your market

-✔︎ Lets you stop others from using something confusingly similar
+✔ Lets you stop others from using confusingly similar branding

 Real Example: Café Confusion

-You register the business name with ASIC — you’re legal.
+You register your business name , you’re legal.

 Regional Snapshots